thinhNdang536/cos10004-assignment1-digitalstopwatch/README.md

 ---

+## 💬 How to Learn More

+If you’re looking to understand the design logic or want guidance on how to build similar components:

+**Message Me on Discord**
+📨 Discord Handle: `oops#0536`

+> **Important:** I do **not** share the complete project files.
+I only provide guidance and insights based on my personal approach.

+To maintain academic integrity, please share:
+- Full name
+- Student ID
+- Course details

+✅ Once verified, I’ll be happy to discuss my approach and help you learn!

+---

 ## ⚠️ Disclaimer

-This demo is provided **for educational viewing only** and **does not include** project files or circuit schematics.
+This demo is provided **for educational viewing only**.
-All content complies with academic integrity standards.
-Please use it as inspiration and guidance for your own work.
+Please note that **project files and full circuit schematics are not shared** to maintain academic integrity.

+🔍 However, I’m happy to **guide you through the approach I used**, explain the design logic, and answer conceptual questions to help you develop your own solution.

 ---